mandober/rust-debrief/core/unstable/feature-flags.md

 # Feature Flags

 Unstable Rust features organized by feature gate.
-To use an unstable feature, you must use a feature flag, e.g. `#![feature(box_syntax)]`.
+To use an unstable feature, you must use a feature flag, e.g. `#![feature(box_syntax)]` and use nightly.

 ## Compiler flags